-- The location of the University is within reach of London and West End theatres, the British Newspaper Library, and museums and other research centres of national and international importance.
+- The location of the University is within easy reach of London and the West End, the British Library, museums and other research centres of national and international importance.

 The course is accredited by the National Council for the Training of Journalists (NCTJ).

 The College of Business, Arts and Social Sciences at Brunel includes Single and Joint Honours degree courses in English, Music and Creative Music Technology, Film and Television Studies and Modern Drama.
 Our staff are active in both research and practice, and provide expertise in a wide range of topics.